section-engineering-education/engineering-education/articles/guide-to-create-mock-server/index.md

 ![Mock Server Image](/engineering-education/guide-to-create-mock-server/image2.png)

 #### Step 3: Setting-up the Mock Server
-- Now, you will be able to see a new tab asking for basic information about the server from you.
+- Now, you will be able to see a new tab asking for some basic information about the server.
 Choose whether you want to mock a **new API** or an **existing collection**.
 If you create a new API to mock, you will select a request method and enter the request path, response code, and response body or else use an existing collection to mock.

 ![Select Image](/engineering-education/guide-to-create-mock-server/image3.png)